learn-co-curriculum/dsc-introduction-to-time-series/README.md

 ![png](index_files/index_26_0.png)

-It's not a surprise to see that the general pattern looks very much similar to the line plot, however, we are able to identify some outliers that represent very low and very high return months.
+It's not a surprise to see that the general pattern looks very much similar to the line plot, however, we can identify some outliers that represent very low and very high return months.
 Dot plots can prove to be very helpful in identifying outliers and very small patterns which may not be so obvious otherwise.

 In the dataset, the NYSE returns span 6 years.
 We can group data by year and create a line plot for each year for direct comparison.

-## Grouping and Visualizing time-series Data
+## Grouping and Visualizing Time Series Data

-Now, we'll look at how a time series can be regrouped for a given a time interval, i.e. weekly/monthly/yearly average values and compare them to identify any changes taking places over time.
+Now, we'll look at how a time series can be regrouped for a given time interval, i.e. weekly/monthly/yearly average values and compare them to identify any changes taking place over time.
 We'll use the `Pandas.grouper()` method to achieve this.
 Detailed documentation of this method can be accessed at [this](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.Grouper.html) location.

 1. Import pandas grouper and use it to group values by year.

 > **`series.groupby(pd.Grouper(freq = ‘A’))`**

 Here, A refers to annual frequency.
-The list of aliases for time-series frequencies can be found [here](http://pandas.pydata.org/pandas-docs/stable/timeseries.html#offset-aliases).
+The list of aliases for time series frequencies can be found [here](http://pandas.pydata.org/pandas-docs/stable/timeseries.html#offset-aliases).

 2. Enumerate the groups and observations for each year in a new DataFrame.